People

 kipchumba.kipkech@bracu.ac.bd

-Elijah has eight years of experience in development research, having previously worked as a research associate at BRAC International and Save the Children International in the East African region.
-Elijah’s research interests broadly relate to the economics of households, gender, and labour.
+Dr Elijah has eight years of experience in development research, having previously worked as a research associate at BRAC International and Save the Children International in the East African region.
+His research interests broadly relate to the economics of households, gender, and labour.
 His research features in refereed economic journals.
-Elijah is completing his Ph.D. in Economics at Trinity College Dublin.
-His doctoral research evaluated youth upskilling programs and interventions that promote the social and economic inclusion of persons with disabilities.
-He holds an MSc in Quantitative Economics from Makerere University and a BSc in Applied Statistics from Maseno University.

 Journal Article

-Disability-inclusive Graduation Programme Intervention on Social Participation among Ultra-poor People with Disability in North Uganda: A Cluster Randomized Trial
+Disability-Inclusive Graduation Programme Intervention on Social Participation Among Ultra-Poor People with Disability in North Uganda: A Cluster Randomized Trial

 Date: 2025